FGMEMBERS/A-6E/A-6E-readme.txt

 Model
 -----
-The model is based on Vivian Mezza original KA6-D.ac.
+The model is based on Vivian Mezza's original KA6-D.ac.